enderversing/itp-blog/year/2025/spring/energy/weeks/week10.md

 ![AEMSUCA board checkout](https://enderversing.github.io/itp-blog/assets/img/energy/week9/aemsuca.png)

 Jasper offered Li-ion capacitors as an alternative to Li-ion batteries without the explosions/fires and cobalt material sourcing.

+Jasper also advised me to switch from the [AEMSUCA](https://www.tindie.com/products/jaspersikken/solar-harvesting-into-supercapacitors/) to the [AEMLIC](https://www.tindie.com/products/jaspersikken/solar-harvesting-into-lithium-ion-capacitor/) board.

 ## How does voice over LoRa work?